komanaki/koescript/README.md

 As a fresh project, we're open to any contribution.
 Please make sure to read the [Contributing](CONTRIBUTING.md) file to know how to.

-This project follows a [code of conduct](CODE_OF_CONDUCT.md) which you're invited to read before contributing.
+This project follows a [Code of conduct](CODE_OF_CONDUCT.md) which you're invited to read before contributing.

 ## ⚖️ License